Teen Killed on Southern State Parkway After Wandering From Elmont Special Needs School

 What Happened

-Termaine Garden, who lives just steps from where the collision occurred, said he was home at the time and heard the screeching of tires followed by a heavy police presence.
+A neighbor living just steps from where the collision took place offered a sobering account of the moments surrounding the crash.
+Termaine Garden told News 12 Long Island that he was home at the time and heard the unmistakable sound of tires screeching before a heavy law enforcement presence descended on the area.
 “I saw the police activity.
-I saw Nassau County, I saw state troopers,” Garden told News 12.
-“It’s notorious.
+I saw Nassau County, I saw state troopers,” Garden said.
+His account confirms that both Nassau County police and New York State Police responded to the scene.
+Garden also spoke to the troubling regularity of accidents along that stretch of road: “It’s notorious.
 There’s always accidents, car accidents any time of night.
 Hear a lot of accidents, hear a lot of tire screeching.”

 Location & Road Context